PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 ::: tip Not needed?

 You only need to implement `createBeforeDirections()` if you need it.
+Most pages will not need it, and can simply leave the method empty, or not have it at all.

 :::